dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 | 17035        | $32,281,247.95   | $24,124,091.56   | $8,157,156.39    | 25.27%              |
 | 12546        | $31,906,320.54   | $24,203,151.05   | $7,703,169.49    | 24.14%              |

-For example, Vendor 3960 has a lower gross margin percentage than Vendor 1392, but because it sells a much larger volume, it contributes the most profit overall.
+For example, Vendor 3960 has a lower Gross Margin Percentage than Vendor 1392, but because it sells a much larger volume, it contributes the most profit overall.

-By looking at both absolute profit (gross profit dollars) and efficiency (gross margin percentage), this analysis gives Bibitor a balanced view to guide smart decisions in managing vendor relationships — prioritizing suppliers that maximize profitability and support strong negotiation.
+By looking at both absolute profit (Gross Profit dollars) and efficiency (Gross Margin Percentage), this analysis gives Bibitor a balanced view to guide smart decisions in managing vendor relationships — prioritizing suppliers that maximize profitability and support strong negotiation.

 <!-------------------------------------------------------->